suren-atoyan/react-pwa/README.md

 npm run build # yarn build
 ```

-There are two more scripts:
+There are other scripts as well:

-`preview` and `https-preview`
+- `prettier:check` - check if all files are formatted according to the rules.
+- `lint:check` - check if all files are linted according to the rules.
+- `ts:check` - check if all files are typed according to the rules.
+- `test:unit` - run unit tests.
+- `test:e2e` - run e2e tests.
+- `test:e2e:ui` - run e2e tests in UI mode.

-- `preview` command will boot up local static web server that serves the files from `dist` folder.
+- `preview` - boot up local static web server that serves the files from `dist` folder.
 It's an easy way to check if the production build looks OK in your local environment.
-- `https-preview` is the same, but with HTTPS.
+- `https-preview` - is the same as `preview`, but with HTTPS.
 It's handy for testing your PWA capabilities in your local environment.
+- `prepare` - install `husky` and copy the default `env/.shared` file to `.env` file.
+This script is being run automatically after `npm install` or `yarn`.

 ## [Live Demo](https://react-pwa.surenatoyan.com/)